Properly packed freight travels better. Here’s how to do it.

 Boxes

-Corrugated cardboard boxes offer basic protection and keep items organized — making them a necessary component when packing freight.
+Corrugated cardboard boxes offer basic protection and keep items organized, which makes them a necessary component when packing freight.
 Several types and grades of boxes are available, and the option you choose will depend on NMFC specifications and your needs.

 Pallets